Journalist, Advocate & Author

 The multi-award winning journalist is the co-founder of Media Diversity Australia — a not for profit organisation working towards increasing cultural and linguistic diversity in the media.

 In 2019, Antoinette was named among AFR’s 100 Women of Influence.
-In 2021 she was awarded a Women’s Agenda Leadership Award.
+In 2021 she was awarded a Women’s Agenda Leadership Award and B&T Women in Media’s Champion of Change.
 In peer selected awards at her year 10 high school formal, Antoinette was awarded Most Likely To Die A Virgin.

 Antoinette is also an Ambassador for parent’s mental health organisation Gidget Foundation after experiencing debilitating post natal depression and anxiety with her second child.
 She now quite likes both of her children.